Resource isolation with multiple tenants

 Isolation outcomes

-There are limited situations where resource isolation alone won't meet your requirements.
+There are limited situations where resource isolation can't meet your requirements.
 You can isolate both resources and identities in a multi-tenant architecture by disabling all cross-tenant collaboration capabilities and effectively building a separate identity boundary.
 This approach is a defense against operational errors and compromise of user identities, devices, or hybrid infrastructure in corporate tenants.

 Isolation common usage